tq-systems/meta-tq/doc/README.TQMa8MxNL.md

 _Note:_

-* S5 / S6: Boot Config
+* S5 / S6: not used for TQMa8MxNL
 * S9:2: BOOT\_MODE0
 * S9:3: BOOT\_MODE1
 * S9:1 and S9:4: not needed for booting